Mythois/WeatherAppGroupProject/README.md

 Or use shift + alt + F to format

 ## Linting
-- Navigate to the right folder, either backend or frontend.
+- Navigate to the right folder, being project_1/weatherApp
 - Open your terminal and run `npm run lint`

 ## Structure